 SmartTots : Making Anesthesia Safer for ChildrenSmartTots brings world-renowned physicians and researchers together to study and improve anesthesia use for children.

-The SmartTots program is a multi-year collaborative effort designed to increase the safety of anesthetic and sedative drugs for the millions of children who undergo anesthesia and sedation each year.
+SmartTots is a collaborative effort sponsored by the IARS and designed to increase the safety of anesthetic and sedative drugs for the millions of children who undergo medical procedures each year.

-To address the growing concern about the potential adverse consequences of general anesthesia in young patients, in 2009 the U.S. Food and Drug Administration (FDA) established a public-private partnership with the International Anesthesia Research Society (IARS).
-The partnership, entitled SmartTots is working together with multiple stakeholders, including academic research institutions, medical professionals and societies, and other government and nonprofit organizations to address scientific and clinical gaps regarding the safe use of anesthetics and sedatives in children.
+In 2009, to address the growing concern about the potential adverse consequences of general anesthesia in young patients, the U.S. Food and Drug Administration (FDA) and the International Anesthesia Research Society (IARS) established a public-private partnership (PPP).
+Under the SmartTots PPP, the IARS brought together multiple stakeholders, including academic research institutions, medical professionals and societies, and other government and nonprofit organizations to address scientific and clinical gaps regarding the safe use of anesthetics and sedatives in children.
 While non-human studies confirm a link between anesthesia use and damage to the developing brain in animals, currently there is insufficient clinical evidence to establish a clear link between the effects of these drugs on the development of the human brain.
-SmartTots is working to address the gaps in research and make anesthesia and sedation safer for children around the world.
+The FDA partnership has concluded, but IARS continues the essential work of SmartTots to address the gaps in research and make anesthesia and sedation safer for children around the world.

 Research funded through SmartTots investigates multiple aspects of existing anesthetics and their administration, including dosage and exposure.
 Findings from these studies will establish new practice guidelines and, as necessary, new age-appropriate anesthetics.